PKBeam/shawzin-song-converter/README.md

 For example, `1/4`, `2/3` and `1` are all valid inputs.

 ## Issues
 Not much testing has been done.
-There are probably many bugs with the converter.
+There are probably some bugs with the converter.
+(Please feel free to open an issue if you find one!)

 Currently the converter does not check the length of the song.
-The duration of an ingame recording must be at least 4 beats (which is 2 seconds at 120 BPM).
+* The duration of an ingame recording must be at least 4 beats (which is 2 seconds at 120 BPM).
-The recording must also contain at least 6 notes.
+* The recording must also contain at least 6 notes.
-The entire song string must not exceed 370 characters.
+* The game will not let you input a song string exceeding 370 characters.

+The converter does not use the ingame format's chord specification.
+This may be slightly inefficient with respect to size.
+For example, if the notes 1 and 3 are simultaneously played with no fret (see below table), the converter will represent this as `BAA FAA` instead of just `GAA`.

 ## More on the ingame song string format